AdamDawi/Popcorn-Picks/README.md

 - **Compose UI testing** - Used to UI testing and end-to-end testing.

+### ✅CI and Testing:
+- **Continuous integration (CI)** ensures unit tests are automatically executed on each push and pull request.
+- **Unit Tests:**
+Unit tests are executed on GitHub-hosted Ubuntu containers, ensuring that each code change is automatically tested in a clean, consistent environment during the CI process.

+- **Instrumental Tests on Firebase Test Lab:**
+Before running the instrumentation tests on Firebase Test Lab, the project must first be built.
+This includes checking out the repository, setting up the necessary files (like `google-services.json`), and configuring the environment, including JDK 17.
+Once the project is built, the Android Test APK is generated and deployed.
+After that, the tests are executed on Firebase Test Lab using real production devices, ensuring that the app performs smoothly across a wide range of devices.
+Test results and logs are readily accessible via the Firebase Console for detailed analysis and debugging.

 ## Here are some overview pictures:
 🚧 Work in Progress...